code4recovery/tsml-ui/README.md

 };
 ```

 AA groups that wish to participate in the Meeting Guide app should be careful not to repurpose types already in use.
-A full list of AA meeting types can be found in the [Meeting Guide format spec](https://github.com/code4recovery/spec).
+A full list of A.A. meeting types can be found in the [Meeting Guide format spec](https://github.com/code4recovery/spec).

 ### Override type descriptions